massgravel/massgrave.dev/docs/evaluation_editions.md

 GAC means general availability channel, aka normal version.

 - Download genuine Windows 10/11 ISO from [MSDL](https://msdl.gravesoft.dev/) in the same Windows language, and architecture.
+- Right-click on the downloaded ISO file, Open With > Windows Explorer
+- A new DVD drive will appear in Windows Explorer, which means the installation image has been mounted successfully.
-- When ISO is downloaded, open the command prompt as admin and enter,
+- Now open the command prompt as admin and enter,
   `reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion" /v EditionID /d Enterprise /f`
-- **Just right after that (don't delay)**, right-click on the ISO file, Open With > Windows Explorer
-- A new DVD drive will appear in Windows Explorer, which means the installation image has been mounted successfully.
 - Go into that DVD drive and run setup.exe, enter this key if the setup is asking for it `NPPR9-FWDCX-D2C8J-H872K-2YT43`
 - Continue until you reach the final confirmation screen.
 - Make sure it says "**Keep all files and apps**" on the final screen.
 Then you can continue the process and wait until it is done.